FlamJamCamCode/Crucible/foundations/17 crucible_sovereignty_system.md

 There aren't really any rules other than: Natural Selection is the point.
 But a nice functional viewpoint could be the following:
 1. Nesting: One inherits the laws from above.
 It makes routing easy amongst other gradient or continuity things.
 2. Forking: Splitting of nest top on dichotomization of some Law aspect.
 Often in this form: Takes top node with Law X. Splits X into X Triad-Nest and ¬X/without-X-in-routing Triad-Nest or anti-X Triad-Nest and so on.
 Then creates a new top Node without X in the name.
 Then provides new nestings below of difference.
 This includes X in terms of any element of Triad.
 Sovereign, Halo(Law etc. Routing information is condensed version of it including its contextual pragmatics of having nested) or substrate persons.
 3. Sharding: The splitting of a Triad into several Triads of the same Triad copy structure.
 Sometimes done in Space, sometimes done with new sovereign for each, sometimes done with exclusion or non-overlapping substrate.
+(Routing - except persons - stay the same; mirror worlds in philosophy and intent and belief and aesthetics and so on.
+Some persons excluded or only some persons included.)
 - Lower levels inherit all laws from above
 - Can add restrictions, never subtract
 - Can fork interpretations